Global Header

 Custom domains Unlimited domain configurations Restricted domain settings

 It’s clear that VPS root access allows you granular control over your hosting environment and will let you do more with it.
-However, it’s important to be mindful of few factors while using root access, else it may adversely affect your hosting.
+However, it’s important to be mindful of a few factors while using root access, else it may adversely affect your hosting.
 A clear understanding of the pros and cons of VPS with root access will let you make informed decisions.

-Pros of VPS with root access:
+Pros of VPS with Root Access:

-• Complete administrative control over server environment
+• Complete administrative control over the server environment

 • Install specialized software and custom applications